genie-tooling/genie-tooling/docs/guides/simplified_configuration.md

 In this example:
 *   The default LLM is Ollama.
-*   The `mistral:latest` model set by `FeatureSettings` for Ollama is overridden by `llama3:8b-instruct-fp16` from the explicit configuration.
+*   The `mistral:latest` model set by `FeatureSettings` for Ollama is overridden by `llama3:8b-instruct-fp16`.
+*   The default Log Adapter is Pyvider.
-*   The `request_timeout_seconds` is also set specifically for the Ollama provider.
+*   The `service_name` for Pyvider set by `FeatureSettings` is overridden by the explicit configuration.

 This layered approach (Features -> Explicit Defaults -> Explicit Plugin Configs) provides both ease of use for common cases and fine-grained control when needed.